oslabs-beta/dbhive/README.md

-# Welcome to dbHive!!! 🐝
+# Welcome to dbHive! 🐝

 ## Table of Contents
 - [About](#about)